Prevent Blocked Drains Now: Know the Common Causes

 - Tree roots growth toward water sources such as cracked pipes causing complete blockage within a pipe.

-- Incorrect Pipe installations may leave very tight bends susceptible for large debris causing accumulative blockages. from wastes going through drainage system.
+- Incorrect Pipe installations may leave very tight bends susceptible for large debris causing accumulative blockages. from the wastes that are going through the drainage system.

 - Follow standard local plumbing codes during construction.